rmnldwg/lydata/2021-clb-oropharynx/README.md

       12. **`n_stage`**: The N category of the patient, indicating the degree of spread to regional lymph nodes.
       13. **`m_stage`**: The M category of the patient, encoding the presence of distant metastases.
 2. **`tumor`**: Information about tumors is stored under this top-level header.
    1. **`1`**: The second level enumerates the synchronous tumors.
-In our database, no patient has had a second tumor, but this structure of the file allows us to include such patients in the future.
+In our database, no patient has had a second tumor but this structure of the file allows us to include such patients in the future.
 The third-level headers are the same for each tumor..
       1. **`location`**: Anatomic location of the tumor.
 Since this dataset contains only oropharyngeal SCC patients, this is always `oropharynx`.
       2. **`subsite`**: The subsite of the tumor, specified by ICD-O-3 code.
       3. **`central`**: `true` when the tumor is located centrally on the mid-sagittal plane.